-Medicare covers counseling and other mental health services provided by a licensed and certified mental health professional.
-This includes counseling during inpatient careInpatient care refers to care provided in a hospital or other inpatient facility.
-Inpatients are admitted and stay at least one night depending on their condition., such as substance abuse counseling during a period of inpatient treatment.
-However, Medicare does not cover pastoral counseling, marriage counseling, or counseling over the phone, among other services.
+Medicare covers counseling and other mental health services a licensed and certified mental health professional provides.
+This includes counseling during inpatient care, such as substance abuse counseling during inpatient treatment.

 Key Takeaways

-- A doctor may prescribe counseling instead of medication for mental health treatment, or in conjunction with medication.
+• A doctor may prescribe counseling instead of medication for mental health treatment or in conjunction with medication.

-- Medicare covers many different counseling services, such as depression screenings, proper use of prescription medication, one-on-one therapy sessions, and family grief therapy during hospiceHospice is a special way of caring for people who are terminally ill.
-Hospice care involves a team-oriented approach that addresses the medical, physical, social, emotional, and spiritual needs of the patient. care.
+• Medicare covers many different counseling services, such as depression screenings, proper use of prescription medication, one-on-one therapy sessions, and family grief therapy during hospice care.

 What Is Counseling?